abhishekn12/food-ordering-application/README.md

 # Food-ordering-application
-->Basic client side food ordering application built using HTML,CSS,PHP,PYTHON and JAVASCRIPT ->Install latest versions of Python,Php first .
+->Basic client side food ordering application built using HTML,CSS,PHP,PYTHON and JAVASCRIPT ->Install latest versions of Python.
 ->Clone/Download this repository .
 ->Open the application in the Editor of your choice(preferably VS-Code) ->Connect the Database to the code.